spheredev/neosphere/INSTALL.md

 Windows
 -------

-You can build complete 32- and 64-bit distributions of minisphere using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
+You can build a complete 32- or 64-bit distribution of minisphere using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
 Visual Studio 2015 or later is required; as of this writing, Visual Studio Community 2015 can be downloaded free of charge from here: